abualrubbaraa/DevOps/Chapter1.md

 ![](images/DevOps_3axis.png)

-### The benefits of establishing a DevOps culture within an enterprise :-
+### The Benefits of Establishing a DevOps Culture Within an Enterprise :-
    1. Better collaboration and communication in teams, which has a human and social impact within the company.
    2. Shorter lead times to production, resulting in better performance and end user satisfaction.
    3. Reduced infrastructure costs with IaC.